atlassian/data-center-helm-charts/docs/INSTALLATION.md

         claimName: <pvc_name>
 ```

-Each pod will also require their own `local-home` storage.
+Each pod will also require its own `local-home` storage.
 This can be configured with a `StorageClass`, as can be seen in the [local home example](examples/storage/aws/LOCAL_STORAGE.md).
 Having created the `StorageClass`, update `values.yaml` to make use of it:

 ```yaml
 volumes: